Supadio International Airport: Colonial era

+Independence era

+Following the Dutch recognition of Indonesia’s sovereignty, they withdrew from Pontianak and the airfield was taken over by Indonesian authorities.
+In 1951, efforts began to rebuild the war-torn facility.
+Over the following years, the airfield was gradually developed and expanded into a fully operational airport.

 In the early 1960s, in preparation for Operation Dwikora—part of the Indonesia–Malaysia Confrontation, a military campaign aimed at opposing the formation of Malaysia—the airbase was upgraded due to its strategic significance and proximity to the Sarawak border.
+The apron and runway were upgraded to accommodate more military aircraft, and the number of personnel stationed at the airfield was increased.
 During the confrontation, the airbase served as a key base for operations against Commonwealth forces.

+In 1965, the airfield was upgraded to accommodate Convair aircraft, and on 29 July 1965, Garuda Indonesia launched its inaugural flight between Pontianak and Jakarta.
+Previously, the airfield had only been capable of accommodating the Douglas DC-3 Dakota.
+By 1969, the airfield was already capable of accommodating aircraft such as the C-130 Hercules, and the road linking it to Pontianak had been improved and paved.

-In the 1980s, the airport was renamed Supadio Airport in honor of Lieutenant Colonel Supadio, an Indonesian Air Force officer who had been stationed at the airbase.
+In the 1980s, the airport was renamed to its current name, in honor of Lieutenant Colonel Supadio, an Indonesian Air Force officer who had been stationed at the airbase.
 Supadio tragically died in an airplane crash alongside Colonel Nurtanio Pringgoadisurjo in Bandung in 1966.

 International services began in the 1970s with flights to Kuching in neighboring Sarawak, operated by Merpati Nusantara Airlines.
-In the 1980s, flights to Singapore were introduced by both Garuda Indonesia and Merpati.
-In late October 1989, Malaysia Airlines began service between Kuching and Pontianak.
-These international routes were suspended in 1998 during the Asian Financial Crisis.
-However, flights to Kuching resumed in mid-1999, successively operated by Batavia Air, Kalstar Aviation, and Xpress Air, before Wings Air took over the route.
-In the early to mid-2010s, short-lived international routes included flights to Singapore (operated by Batavia Air) and Johor Bahru (operated by Xpress Air).
-AirAsia also launched flights to Kuala Lumpur in late March 2015, but these services were suspended during the COVID-19 pandemic.
+In September 1985, Garuda Indonesia introduced flights to Singapore using the Fokker F28.
+In late October 1989, Malaysia Airlines launched services between Kuching and Pontianak, operating three times a week until the early 2000s.
+These international routes were suspended in 1998 during the Asian financial crisis.
+However, flights to Kuching resumed in mid-1999 and were subsequently operated by Batavia Air, Kalstar Aviation, and Xpress Air, followed later by Wings Air and, more recently, AirAsia.
+In the early to mid-2010s, additional short-lived international routes included services to Singapore, operated by Batavia Air, and to Johor Bahru, operated by Xpress Air.
+AirAsia also launched flights to Kuala Lumpur in late March 2015, though these services were suspended during the COVID-19 pandemic in 2020.

 Due to the absence of active international routes, the Ministry of Transportation officially revoked the airport’s international status on 2 April 2024.
-Following negotiations between the West Kalimantan provincial government and the Ministry of Transportation and popular demands from Pontianak people, the international status of the airport was reinstated on 4 June 2025.
+Following negotiations between the West Kalimantan provincial government and the Ministry of Transportation, as well as public demand from residents of Pontianak, the airport’s international status was reinstated on 4 June 2025.
+Within a few months, AirAsia resumed international services to Kuching and Kuala Lumpur, after a five-year suspension since the pandemic.